jm218/jm218/README.md

 ## Hi there 👋
 ## Cybersecurity + IT enthusiast
-Cybersecurity + IT enthusiast exploring vulnerability management, threat hunting, and hands-on defensive security.
+Cybersecurity + IT enthusiast exploring vulnerability management, threat hunting, and defensive security.